Kim Janey facts for kids

 Janey referred to herself as being "mayor" rather than "acting mayor", dubbing herself Boston's "55th mayor".
 However, the Boston City Charter distinguishes between permanent and acting mayors.

 Janey, as City Council president, remained acting mayor until the 2021 Boston mayoral election in November 2021.
 Janey announced on April 6, 2021, her candidacy in the mayoral election.
 Per the Boston City Charter, acting mayors, “possess the powers of mayor only in matters not admitting of delay” and “have no power to make permanent appointments."
 In June 2021, amid tensions between her and the city council over budget discussions, the city council granted itself the authority to remove its president by a two-thirds majority vote.
-Should that have action occurred, the council would have elected a new president who would then have been designated acting mayor.
+Should that action have occurred, the council would have elected a new president who would then have been designated acting mayor.
 During the time that she filled most of the duties of mayor on an acting basis, the duties of city council president were in turn filled on an acting basis by the council's president pro tempore, Matt O'Malley.

 In April 2021, Boston magazine ranked Janey at 32nd on its 2021 "100 Most Influential Bostonians" list.
 They wrote that, despite the limited powers an acting mayor has under the city charter, being poised to serve as acting mayor for a significant period of time (nine-months) meant that, for her, "even mayor-lite powers are a pretty big deal, all the more so during a pandemic and economic crisis."
 The magazine also opined that "Janey, though not a household name in the city until very recently, has plenty of experience and savvy to make the most of this opportunity."